BHP Foundation Privacy Notice

 Country specific rules

-We will update this policy from time to time where necessary to reflect changes in applicable laws or in our privacy compliance practices.
+We will update this notice from time to time where necessary to reflect changes in applicable laws or in our privacy compliance practices.

 How you can contact us

-For general enquiries about this policy, please contact our Legal team at [email protected].
+For general enquiries about this notice, please contact our Legal team at [email protected].

 Of course, you are always welcome to discuss issues with your regular Foundation contact person.